thecartercenter/nemo-docs/content/formsoptionsets/formsoptionsets.rst

 Options within an Option Set can be translated in a manner similar to translating questions.
 To translate an option:

 1. Create or edit an existing option set.
-2. Click the :guilabel:`Edit` icon adjacent to the option to be translated.
+2. Click :fa:`pencil` next to the option to be translated.
 3. Type the translation.
 4. Click :guilabel:`Save`.